 TGbe editor: Please revise the following statement as shown below

-The MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0.
-A STA sets this subfield to 1 when the element carries complete profile.
+The STA (#5178) MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0.
+The STA MAC Address Present subfield is set to 1 in a Basic Multi-Link element that is included in a frame that is sent by a non-AP STA or that is included in a frame that is sent by an AP and that is not a Beacon or Probe Response frame (#7704).

+NOTE – When the Basic Multi-Link element is included in an Authentication frame transmitted by a STA affiliated with an MLD, the element does not include the Link Info field (see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup)) and, therefore, does not include the STA MAC Address subfield.